 How do you scale your company culture right along with your business model?
 This is a common quandary for culture-minded startups everywhere.
 The best way to learn, of course, is through experimentation and shared experiences.

 Typeform—the startup that’s making forms (yes, yawn, forms) interesting—is growing fast.
 With the corporate mission “to be a little more human,” they have to actively work to keep humanity in the tech company.
 One way they achieve this goal is with peer-to-peer recognition bonus distribution, with the help of the app Bonusly.
-Now, at Happy Melly One, we use Bonusly too, but we are a fledgeling remote team of about a dozen.
+Now, at Management 3.0, we use Bonusly too, but we are a fledgeling remote team of about a dozen.
 We were excited to learn about how colocated Typeform, and it’s 124-person growing team, use Bonusly and the Management 3.0 practice of Merit Money to increase employee motivation.

 What is Merit Money?
 See it in action